Igalia/vapormark/README.md

 ```

 #### `mbench`: running a micro-benchmark
 `mbench` is a wrapper which runs `schbench` with a pre-configured settings.
 For convenience, it launches `procmon` if necessary.
 However, to get accurate performance results, it is recommended `mbench` with and without `procmon`.
+Also, make sure there is no heavy background tasks: for example, in `SteamOS`, `steam`, `mangoapp`, `gamemoded`, `gamescope`, and `steamwebhelper`.

 ```
 usage: mbench [-h] -o OUTDIR -l LOG [-b BG] [-f FG] [-c CONFIG] [-r RUNTIME] [-p]